Our Teacher Leader.

 Alejandra Tryon

-Alejandra Tryon is a Montessori leader, guide, wife and mother who lives in San Francisco with her husband, daughter (when she visits from college), cat and 2 poison dart frogs.
+Alejandra Tryon is a Montessori leader, guide, wife and mother who lives in San Francisco with her husband, daughter, cat and 3 poison dart frogs.
 Her journey in education began over 20 years ago in Colombia where she is originally from.
 There she studied Early Childhood Education and Psychology.
 In 2011, she moved to California where she later received her Montessori Primary (3-6 yo) training at the Montessori Institute of San Diego and Montessori Assistant to Infancy (0-3 yo) training at Montessori Stoppani Institute.

 Alejandra is one of the pioneer teachers for one of the first Montessori Spanish Immersion programs in the country where she spent seven years in the classroom as leader of the program.
 After this, Alejandra worked as a parent and teacher consultant and ran a home pod during the pandemic, before starting her journey as Founder and Teacher Leader of The Dahlia School.